junxit/us-congress-bills-117/bill.md

 - **(3)** The Federal Government, across multiple presidential administrations and Congresses, has continued to support the ability of agencies to move to the cloud, including through—
   - **(A)** President Barack Obama’s “Cloud First Strategy”;
   - **(B)** President Donald Trump’s “Cloud Smart Strategy”;
-  - **(C)** the prioritization of cloud security in Executive Order 14028 (86 Fed.
+  - **(C)** the prioritization of cloud security in Executive Order No. 14028 (86 Fed.
 Reg.
 26633; relating to improving the nation’s cybersecurity), which was issued by President Joe Biden; and
   - **(D)** more than a decade of appropriations and authorization legislation that provides agencies with relevant authorities and appropriations to modernize on-premises information technology systems and more readily adopt cloud computing products and services.
 - **(4)** Since it was created in 2011, the Federal Risk and Authorization Management Program (referred to in this section as “FedRAMP”) at the General Services Administration has made steady and sustained improvements in supporting the secure authorization and reuse of cloud computing products and services within the Federal Government, including by reducing the costs and burdens on both agencies and cloud companies to quickly and securely enter the Federal market.
 - **(5)** According to data from the General Services Administration, as of the end of fiscal year 2021, there were 239 cloud providers with FedRAMP authorizations, and those authorizations had been reused more than 2,700 times across various agencies.